Stop Repossession And Keep Your Car With Bankruptcy

-Let’s say your car was already repossessed and now you get a letter saying you owe lots of money on it.
+Let’s say your car was already repossessed and now you get a letter saying you owe a lot of money on it.
 How can you owe money on a car you don’t even have anymore?

-Well, first, there's no such thing as a ”voluntary repossession" where you give up the car and don't owe anything.
-Instead, when a car is repossessed for non-payment it is sold at auction, the proceeds from the sale are applied to the balance owed, and whatever is left over (the deficiency balance) is what you owe to the creditor.
+There is no such thing as a ”voluntary repossession,” in which you would give up the car and not owe anything.
+Instead, when a car is repossessed for nonpayment, it is sold at auction.
+The proceeds from the sale are applied to the balance owed, and the amount of debt that remains (the deficiency balance) is what you still owe to the creditor.

-In a Chapter 13 you can do essentially the same thing if you bought the car over 910 days before you filed the bankruptcy.
-Also, in a Chapter 13, you can drastically reduce the interest rate on your car loan.
+If you are behind on your car payments and facing an imminent repossession of the car, filing a Chapter 13 could be the better course of action.
+In Chapter 13, you can also redeem the car if you bought the car over 910 days before you filed the bankruptcy.
+You could potentially also drastically reduce the interest rate on your car loan.

-I look forward to guiding you through the decision making process involved in not only stopping a repossession of your car, but helping you save money on the car loan in the process.
+The best option for you depends on several factors, which I can review to make an informed recommendation.
+I look forward to guiding you through the decision-making process for not only stopping repossession of your car but also helping you save money on the car loan in the process.